 The most active trade buyers are the household names that you might expect.
 However, do not make the mistake of casting the net too narrowly when thinking about who might be a buyer of your business.
 As the business world seeks solutions and bundled services from their suppliers, we are seeing more and more companies who do not traditionally offer consulting services look to acquire businesses that can help them provide more of a solution-based offering to their clients.

 Take the example of a multi-national equipment manufacturer client of ours.
 They are looking to buy consulting businesses in several of their product lines, such as in workplace safety consulting, so they can bundle that service as part of a broader solution to larger clients.

 As you consider your options for selling your firm, it is critical to understand your position relative to larger competitors in your space and adjacent firms that might see your services and clients as additive to their current offerings.
 Even if a potential sale is years away, it is never too early to understand who might be interested in your firm and what you might do – and not do – to use that knowledge to your advantage.

-To register for the webinar that we are hosting on exit options when selling, please click here.
+To listen to the recording of our webinar that we hosted on exit options when selling, please click here.

 Are you a member of Equiteq Edge?
 It’s full of content to help consulting firm owners prepare for sale and sell their business.
 Register here to gain full access.